kagzgenius/kagzgenius.github.io/content/blog/boids-flight.md

 ---
 ## First things first: What are Boids?
 (Work in progress)

-Developed by Craig Reynolds in 1986, boids is an artificial life program that simulates the flocking behaviour of birds.
-The program runs in O(n<sup>2</sup>) time complexity and has both 2-dimensional and 3-dimensional variants.
-In this post, we will learn how to implement boids in 2 dimensions using go and the graphics package (ebiten)[https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2]
+Boids is an artificial life program, developed by Craig Reynolds in 1986, which simulates the flocking behaviour of birds.
+In this post, we will learn how to implement boids in Go
 ![2D boids simple](../../../main/src/img/go-boids.gif)

 ## References